India eyes doubling cash handout for women farmers ahead of vote - sources

 The plan is likely to be announced in the budget on Feb.
 1 and could cost the government an additional 120 billion rupees ($1.44 billion), said two of the sources, all of whom declined to be named discussing a budget proposal.

-It will build on an existing programme that Modi, who will be seeking a third term in elections due by May, announced before the last general election in 2019.
+It will build on an existing programme that Modi, who will be seeking a third term in elections due by May, announced before the last national election in 2019.

+"The expansion of the existing scheme may find more support from women, a key demographic," Barclays Investment Bank economist Rahul Bajoria said.

 Under the "Pradhan Mantri Kisan Samman Nidhi" programme, the government transfers 6,000 rupees annually to both men and women farmers.
-It has so far disbursed more than 2.81 trillion rupees to more than 110 million farmers in 15 installments until last November, according to government estimates.
+It had disbursed more than 2.81 trillion rupees to more than 110 million farmers in 15 installments up to last November, according to government estimates.

-The agriculture ministry declined to comment while the finance ministry did not respond to an email seeking comment.
+The agriculture ministry declined to comment and the finance ministry did not respond to an email seeking comment.

 There are more than 260 million farmers in India and along with their families, they are a massive voting bloc in the country of 1.4 billion people.
-Women account for 60% of total farmers but less than 13% of them own the land they sow, according to government data.
+Women account for 60% of all farmers but fewer than 13% of them own the land they sow, according to government data.

 One of the sources said expanding the financial support to women farmers would not have any significant impact on government finances since the amount will be relatively small in what is estimated to be a $550 billion budget.